Hagan to get bar association screening for Surrogate's judge

 Damon Hagan will be screened by the Suffolk Bar Association for Surrogate's judge

-The Republican will be screened this week to determine whether he is "qualified" to run for the Suffolk court spot.
+The Republican will be evaluated this week by the group to determine whether he is "qualified" to run for the court spot.

 Hagan, of East Quogue, is former Southampton Republican chairman.
 He has served as Southold’s deputy town attorney for the past two years.
-Hagan said that while in private legal practice, he had “several estate matters” in the Surrogate court, but said he was largely a general practice attorney.
+Hagan said that while in private legal practice, he had “several estate matters” in the Surrogate court, but added that he served largely as a general practice attorney.

 The timing of the special meeting is significant.
-Should should the screening committee find Hagan not qualified, he can appeal the decision to the screening committee itself, and later to the bar association board of directors.
+Should the screening committee find that Hagan not qualified, he can appeal the decision to the screening committee itself, and later to the bar association's board of directors.

 But once nominating petitions are filed, a candidate has only three days to decline the nomination.
 After that period ends, Hagan would be on the ballot no matter what the bar association determines.